DevelopmentMay 25, 2026·18 min read

 The 5 things that ALWAYS break (saving you 3 weeks of panic): (1) Images with WP Smush's custom .webp extension break next/image — fix: build-time pipeline with sharp that regenerates EVERYTHING from originals.
 (2) Shortcodes embedded in posts (Elementor blocks, CF7 forms) — fix: identify the 8-10 most common patterns and create equivalent React components.
 (3) WooCommerce sessions: if you migrate the catalog to Shopify/Stripe, user sessions are invalidated — communicate 7 days ahead to customers and prepare cart recovery.
 (4) Schema markup with legacy @id — replicate IDENTICAL for the first 90 days.
 (5) Hreflang in multi-language sites — Next.js has quirks with i18n in App Router; use explicit <link rel='alternate' hreflang> in each page's metadata.

-Real project timeline (6 weeks): W1 — complete audit: sitemap, schema, performance, plugins, external integrations, critical dependencies.
+Realistic migration timeline (6 weeks): W1 — complete audit: sitemap, schema, performance, plugins, external integrations, critical dependencies.
 Migration CSV approved by client.
 W2 — Next.js skeleton development: layout, header, footer, typography system, design tokens, first 5 templates.
 W3 — content migration: systematic scraping of existing WP, conversion to Next.js structure (MDX or JSON), image regeneration in sharp pipeline.
 W4 — replicate schemas, redirects, integrations (Google Analytics, Tag Manager, forms, CRM).
 W5 — full staging with temporary domain, exhaustive QA (clients test 100 random URLs), patch final bugs.
 W6 — DNS swap during low-traffic window (typically Sunday early morning), 72h monitoring, fine-tuning.
 Legacy WordPress remains 30 days in pre-prod as emergency rollback.

-Indicative cost of a real 2026 migration (SprintMarkt pricing): simple corporate site (15-30 URLs, no e-commerce, no multi-language): €4,500-6,500.
+Indicative cost of a 2026 migration (SprintMarkt rates): simple corporate site (15-30 URLs, no e-commerce, no multi-language): €4,500-6,500.
 Site with large blog (100-300 URLs) + multi-language: €7,000-11,000.
 Corporate site + WooCommerce with 200+ products to Stripe/Lemon Squeezy: €12,000-18,000.
 Site with client dashboard / custom management panel: €16,000-25,000.
 All quotes include redirect plan, schema replication, image regeneration, staging testing with 5 client rounds and 60-day post-go-live monitoring.

 Frequently Asked Questions